 21 SECTION 8.
-Prima facie evidence. (a) Whenever the photo 22 red light imaging detector system determines a motor vehicle to SB LRB 09-0127-1.doc
+Prima facie evidence. (a) Whenever the photo 22 red light imaging detector system determines a motor vehicle to

-1 be in violation of section 291C-32(a)(3), Hawaii Revised 2 Statutes, evidence that the motor vehicle described in the 3 citations or summons issued pursuant to this Act was operated in 4 violation of the section, together with proof that the person to 5 whom the summons or citation was sent was the registered owner 6 of the motor vehicle at the time of the violation, shall 7 constitute prima facie evidence that the registered owner of the 8 motor vehicle was the person who committed the violation.
-9 (b) The registered owner of the vehicle may rebut the 10 evidence in subsection (a) by: 11 (1) Submitting a written statement as provided in section 12 291D-6(b)(2), Hawaii Revised Statutes; 13 (2) Testifying in open court under oath that the person 14 operating the motor vehicle was not the registered 15 owner of the vehicle at the time of the alleged 16 violation; 17 (3) Calling witnesses to testify in open court under oath 18 that the person operating the motor vehicle was not 19 the registered owner of the vehicle at the time of the 20 alleged violation;
+1 be in vio lation of section 291C-32(a)(3), Hawaii Revised 2 Statutes, evidence that the motor vehicle described in the .3 citations or summons issued pursuant to this Act was operated in 4 violation of the section, together with proof that the person to 5 whom the s summons or citation was sent was the registered owner 6 of the mo- tor vehicle at the time of the violation, shall 7 constitute e prima facie evidence that the registered owner of the 8 motor veh icle was the person who committed the violation.
+9 (b) The registered owner of the vehicle may rebut the 10 evidence in subsection (a) by: 11 (1) Submitting a written statement as provided in section 12 291D-6(b)(2), Hawaii Revised Statutes; 13 (2) Testifying in open court under oath that the 14 registered owner was not the person operating the 15 · motor vehicle at the time of the alleged violation; 16 (3) Calling witnesses to testify in open court under oath 17 that the registered owner was not the person operating 18 the motor vehicle at the time of the alleged 19 violation; 20 (4) Extrinsic evidence that the registered owner was not 21 the person operating the motor vehicle at the time of 22 the alleged violation; or